 Apples for apples, after the tax break at your highest marginal tax rates, you can contribute more to your RRSP than any other self-directed account.

-If you are in the 40% tax bracket and you have $10,000 cash to contribute to an account, you will actually be able to gross up your RRSP contribution to $16,666 after factoring in the $6,666 you will get back on your tax return the following spring.
+If you are in the 40 percent tax bracket and you have $10,000 cash to contribute to an account, you will actually be able to gross up your RRSP contribution to $16,666 after factoring in the $6,666 you will get back on your tax return the following spring.
 If you don't have the extra $6,666 to contribute, you can borrow it from your bank via a short-term loan and pay them back once you get your tax refund.

 Moose Tip!
 Plan ahead and complete a T1213 form with the CRA to reduce the taxes withheld from your paycheque.